slotrans/commas-first/design_doc.md

 - `x.foo` lexes to:
     - Token.Name<x>, Token.Literal.Number.Float<.>, Token.Name<foo>
-    - probably need specific handling for the `.` token
+    - may need specific handling for the `.` token

 - some functions like `greatest` lex to Token.Keyword despite not being keywords